skpeter/SmartCV-SSBU/README.md

 ## Known Issues

 - The app currently is unable to tell from the three different Mii fighter characters (because on the versus screen, they all show up as Mii).
 A solution is being worked on
+- Stock count recognition is a bit poor and makes mistakes, but the app will still accurately tell who won the match in case all stocks are taken.
+This may cause complications on timeouts, so it is something that's being looked into.
 - The app doesn't know how to differentiate handwarmers from actual matches.
 [S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) has a workaround for this at the moment.